mahendra-kausik/eco-loop-building-agents/docs/ARCHITECTURE.md

 band by the limiter) and logged as its own `was_comfort_capped` flag.
 Result: comfort 90.5%→92.7%, HVAC savings 18.9%→16.4%.
 Capped on 5 of 168 decisions — pass 2 traded energy for comfort, the first time the LLM beat the floor on comfort but the floor still led on both kWh measures.
-Pass 3 (prompt-only, this pass): the previous two passes had been tuning the wrong variable — occupied-hour cooling was never the source of the LLM's energy deficit (it was already beating the floor there); the deficit was entirely a stale- occupancy-signal bug at hour transitions (see above).
-Added `decision_hour_occupied` to the forecast context and ~4 lines of system prompt naming the distinction between "the hour just finished" and "the hour being decided for."
-Result: HVAC savings 16.4%→**23.1%** (beating the floor's 19.8% for the first time), comfort 92.7%→**93.1%** (also beating the floor's 92.0%), reheat gas 3.5→2.1 kWh, and the comfort guard from pass 2 fired zero times (0/168) — comfort held without it.
-This is the only one of the three passes where the LLM improved on its *own* signal rather than a supervisor constraint doing the work, so it's reported as a genuine self-correction, not a tuning artifact.
+Pass 3 (prompt-only, this pass): root cause and fix (`decision_hour_occupied`) are detailed in full above — restated here only for the same before/after shape as passes 1–2.
+Result: HVAC savings 16.4%→**23.1%** (beating the floor's 19.8% for the first time), comfort 92.7%→**93.1%** (also beating the floor's 92.0%), reheat gas 3.5→2.1 kWh, comfort guard fired zero times (0/168) — comfort held without it.

 62% of total facility electricity is lighting/plug load that neither setpoints nor fan control can touch, which is why even the improved run doesn't reach